UP: BJP leads on 6 seats, SP on 1 | Politics

 The bypolls to the Bulandshahr, Deoria and Malhani seats were necessitated by the deaths of BJP MLAs Virendra Singh Sirohi and Janmejay Singh, and SP's Parasnath Yadav.
 Bhim Army chief Chandrashekhar Azad's Azad Samaj Party has fielded Mohammad Yameen from Bulandshahr to test its electoral popularity.

 The Bulandshahr seat had the highest number of 18 candidates while Ghatampur seat had the lowest of six.
-Sixteen candidates were in the fray in Malhani, 14 each in Naugaon Sadat and Deoria and 10 each in Bangarmau and Tundla.
+Sixteen candidates were in the fray in Malhani, 14 each in Naugawan Sadat and Deoria and 10 each in Bangarmau and Tundla.
+If the trends hold, the 403-member assembly will again have 310 MLAs from the BJP and 49 from the SP.

+It also has 18 members from the BSP, nine from Apna Dal (Sonelal), seven from Congress, four from Suheldev Bharatiya Samaj Party and five MLAs who are independents or belong to smaller parties.
+The Allahabad High Court had asked the Election Commission to also hold bypolls in Suar after annulling the election there of Abdullah Azam Khan, son of SP MP Mohammad Azam Khan, ruling that he was underage.